A Minute With: 'Fantastic' Newt Scamander (aka Eddie Redmayne)

-NEW YORK, With his peacock-blue coat, bow tie and battered suitcase, Eddie Redmayne stars as J.K.
+NEW YORK, (Reuters) - With his peacock-blue coat, bow tie and battered suitcase, Eddie Redmayne stars as J.K.
 Rowling's latest magical hero in "Fantastic Beasts and Where to Find Them."

 Redmayne spoke with Reuters ahead of the movie opening on Friday about his favorite beasts and his hopes for his character, Newt Scamander.
 The following are edited excerpts.